Edwin M. Lee Apartments

 San Francisco, CA

 123,701 sq. ft.

-Targeting 112 GreenPoints (Gold level); Solar PV panels estimated to produce 91% of the building’s common area electrical energy; Solar thermal panels estimated to produce 60% of the building’s hot water heating energy
+GreenPoints Rated Platinum certification; Solar PV panels estimated to produce 91% of the building’s common area electrical energy; Solar thermal panels estimated to produce 60% of the building’s hot water heating energy

-Currently in design, this 119-unit development will provide ground-floor services for families, vets, neighbors, and the greater community.
-Balancing a civic scale with a feeling of home, the building enables sustainable lifestyles for its residents, prioritizing access to views and solar control, along with showcasing alternative energy generation and nearby public transportation.
-The project frames a serene interior courtyard that balances a range of areas for retrospection and play.
+This affordable housing development provides 62 apartments for formerly homeless veterans and 57 apartments for low-income families with ground-floor services for families, veterans, neighbors, and the greater community.
+Balancing a civic scale with a feeling of home, the building enables sustainable lifestyles for its residents, prioritizing access to views and daylight, along with showcasing alternative energy generation and connections to nearby public transportation.
+The project frames a generous internal garden courtyard that balances a range of areas for retrospection, interaction and play.

 With a GreenPoints Rated Platinum certification, the project includes abundant photovoltaic and solar hot water panels to reduce operating costs and provide sustainable energy.
 The photovoltaic renewable energy system is proudly on display to the public and an integral feature in the overall building’s civic design.
 The design’s material and assembly selections incorporate biophilic design principles; durable material selections and well-considered detailing are intended to reduce long-term operating and maintenance costs.

 Dedicated to late mayor of San Francisco, the Edwin M. Lee Apartments are an enduring tribute to his goal to end homelessness for veterans.